-From what we can see of the Android Wear device shown above, its form bears a fairly strong resemblance to the Emporio watches released late last year.
-The frame will feature an extended crown, though, plus two buttons either side.
+In terms of form, it appears the Android Wear device (pictured above) will bear a fairly strong resemblance to the Emporio watches released late last year.
+The frame will feature an extended crown, though, plus two buttons on either side.

-We know that the Emporio Armani touchscreen will be compatible with both Android and iOS, while featuring a Snapdragon Wear 2100 processor and running on Android Wear 2.0.
-Details about the all-new screen are less clear, but Fossil insists the AMOLED is "high resolution".
+We also know that the Emporio Armani touchscreen will be compatible with both Android and iOS, while featuring a Snapdragon Wear 2100 processor and running on Android Wear 2.0.
+Details about the all-new screen are still unclear, but Fossil insists the AMOLED is "high resolution".

-Like several of its Fossil relatives (the new collection includes not only new Fossil-branded smartwatches but the Diesel On, the Michael Kors Access Sofie & Grayson and the re-imagined Misfit Vapor), the Emporio Armani Connected will also bring branded micro-apps to the table.
-These will be rolled out with the devices when the device begins shipping in September, relying on Android Wear's standalone smarts in order to offer what are described as "unique functionalities".
+Like several of its Fossil relatives (the collection includes not only new Fossil-branded smartwatches but the Diesel On, the Michael Kors Access Sofie & Grayson and the re-imagined Misfit Vapor), the Emporio Armani Connected will also bring branded micro-apps to the table.
+In this case, the result will mean you can customise eight watch faces and colour combinations and use the Saved Faces app to, well, save the faces.

 The new Emporio Armani Connected hybrids

-For those looking to keep things more analogue-friendly, Emporio Armani Connected's new line of hybrids will include new platforms and colourways.
+For those looking to keep things more analogue-friendly, Emporio Armani Connected's new line of hybrids will also release alongside the Connected touchscreen model.

-More specific details are scarce at this stage, but Fossil has noted its entire range will provide discreet notifications plus activity tracking and will feature a slimmer form.
+The entire range will provide discreet notifications plus activity tracking and will feature a slimmer form, Fossil says.
 And from what we can see from the styles shown above, there at least appears to be a healthy variety of styles.